Justin R. Clark

-Justin Reilly "JC" Clark (born June 3, 1975) is an American attorney, former government official, and former presidential campaign official for Donald J. Trump.
+Justin Reilly "JC" Clark (born June 3, 1975) is an American attorney, former government official, and former presidential campaign official for Donald Trump.
 He served as Director of Public Liaison and Director of Intergovernmental Affairs at the White House under the Trump administration.
 Prior to his government service, Clark was a partner at the law firm of Davis, Clark & Bonafonte LLC.

 Early life and education

 Clark grew up in West Hartford, Connecticut, and attended Conard High School.
 He earned a Bachelor of Arts from Wesleyan University.
 Majoring in economics Clark invested a large part of his education in mathematics and statistical analysis that formed the basis of his approach to politics later in life.
 While at Wesleyan, he lettered as a midfielder and a defenseman for the varsity lacrosse team and was a member of the Delta Kappa Epsilon fraternity.
 He received his Juris Doctor from the University of Connecticut School of Law in 2004.